 If someone comes across a different type of panel or if their Samsung NU8000 doesn't correspond to our review, let us know and we will update the review.
 Note that the gray uniformity does vary on a unit-by-unit basis.

 The Samsung NU8000 is a very good 4k TV without major flaws, but for different usages, there may be a better choice - especially considering the price premium of this 2018 model over comparable 2017 TVs.
-See some of our recommendations for the best 4k TVs.
+See our recommendations for the best 4k TVs, the best 65 inch TVs and the best flatscreen TVs.

 The Sony X900F is better than the Samsung NU8000.
 The X900F has a more advanced full array local dimming feature, whereas the NU8000 is edge-lit.
 The X900F has better motion handling, with a faster response time.
 The Samsung NU8000 is a bit better for competitive gaming, as it supports the latest technologies, including VRR and Auto Low Latency Mode, and it has less input lag.